A Brief Guide on Crypto Liquidity Pools

 Serving as a market maker requires a considerable amount of capital in both regular and crypto markets (i.e. someone who makes money by providing liquidity to a market by providing bids and offers to other traders).

-Anyone can become a liquidity provider in the decentralised finance (DeFi) market by depositing into a crypto liquidity pool and receiving incentives in the form of trading fees proportional to their deposit.
+Anyone can become a liquidity provider in the decentralized finance (DeFi) market by depositing into a crypto liquidity pool and receiving incentives in the form of trading fees proportional to their deposit.

 Liquidity providers deposit funds in smart contracts, ensuring constant liquidity for any transaction.
 People, rather than market makers or other users, transact against the liquidity in a smart contract.